It’s the third week of 2019 and it’s the third week we’re fulfilling our New Year’s resolutions!

 Our next Support Group is Wednesday, February 6 and the topic is “Ask your surgeon” with our very own Dr. Justin Clark.
 Support groups are FREE and open to everyone!
 The meeting will be from 5:30 PM – 6:30 PM in the Willow Room (adjacent to the cafeteria) at Providence Hospital.
 Click here to register!

-If you would like more information about how Anchorage Bariatrics can help you with a customized weight loss solution, or would like to attend a free informational seminar, please call us at 907-644-THIN.
+If you would like more information about how Anchorage Bariatrics can help you with a customized weight loss solution, would like to attend a free informational seminar, or our Monthly Support Group, please call us at 907-644-THIN.